denten-books/plain-text/2-device.md

-Wittgenstein wrote that his *Blue and Brown Notebooks* comprise "some notes to my pupils, so that they may have something to carry home with them, in their hands if not their brains" [@wittgenstein_blue_1965, vii].[^ln1-notes] "The Blue Book" begins with a question of interpretation: "What is a meaning of a word?"
+Wittgenstein wrote that his *Blue and Brown Notebooks* comprise "some notes to my pupils, so that they may have something to carry home with them, in their hands if not their brains" [@wittgenstein_blue_1965, vii].
+"The Blue Book" begins with a question of interpretation: "What is a meaning of a word?"
 From the start, Wittgenstein cautions his students against choosing the easy answer, which holds that meaning resides in the head.
 Wittgenstein writes:

 > It is misleading then to talk of thinking as of a "mental activity".
 We may
 > say that thinking is essentially the activity of operating with signs.
 This